Our guidelines help clarify the roles and responsibilities of students, parents and guardians, school personnel and health-care providers.

-To maintain long-term good health, individuals living with diabetes must balance medication, including insulin, food and activity every day.
-With support from school personnel, most students can manage their diabetes independently while in school.
-However, some students are unable to perform daily diabetes management tasks and may require someone to assist with or to administer insulin, monitor blood sugar, or supervise food intake and activity.
+To prevent long-term complications and emergency situations, students with diabetes must balance medication, including insulin, food and activity throughout the school day.
+With support from school personnel, most students can manage their diabetes independently.
+However, some students are unable to perform diabetes management tasks and may require someone to assist with or to administer insulin, monitor blood sugar, or supervise food intake and activity.

 “I’ve heard stories of kids with diabetes who haven’t had support from their school.
 It makes me sad that not everyone has had the wonderful experience I’ve had.”